slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 Discrete-event-simulation-for-solar-cell-production
 ===================================================

 The goal of this Python program is to be a platform for the simulation of the logistic aspects of (silicon) solar cell production lines.
 It is based on the Python package SimPy that enables discrete event simulation.
-The program can simulate every wafer movement within a production line with this technique.
+The program can simulate every automation, process or transport event within a production line.

 <b>Features</b>
 - Graphical user interface to define production lines